liftek22/MDP/README.md

    [0] gets us the actual result ('H' or 'T') as a string.

  Without [0], we're printing a list (['H'] or ['T']), which is usually not what wee want for clean output.

+## 17th May 2025

+    def flip_coin(face):

+    if face =='H':
+        return random.choices(['H','T'], weights = [0.8,0.2])
+    elif face == 'T':
+        return random.choices(['T','H'], weights = [0.7,0.3])
+    else:
+        print('Incorrect entry!')

+For this, the else option does print Incorrect Entry but also gives an error message: 'NonType object is not subscriptable'.
+Why?

+GPT Answer:

+because there is no return statement in the else block, the function implicitly returns None.
+So you're effectively doing:
+print(f'The outcome of the coin flip is: {None[0]}')

+'None' is not subscriptable

+Solved the above problem :3

+Return a message - but return it as a list else the result will be just 'I'  - the 0th indexed item of the message.